Beazley earmarks $50 million for likely losses from Ukraine conflict - NewsBreak

 Beazley earmarks $50 million for likely losses from Ukraine conflict

-(Reuters) - Beazley Plc said on Friday it had set aside about $50 million for expected losses related to the Russia-Ukraine crisis, after the British insurer reported a surge in quarterly gross written premiums.
+May 6 (Reuters) - Beazley Plc (BEZG.L) said on Friday it had set aside about $50 million for expected losses related to the Russia-Ukraine crisis, after the British insurer reported a surge in quarterly gross written premiums.

 The British insurance industry had been recovering from hefty pandemic-related claims, thanks to rising premium rates, before sanctions on Russia and the devastation in Ukraine pulled back the sector as businesses filed claims to cover losses from the crisis.